theteknocat/drupal-updater/README.md

 ### Update Sites

+Command: `drupalup` or `drupalup update`

 Runs the drupal updates on all the sites in the drupalup.sites.yml file.
 This is the default command and does not have to be supplied as an argument when calling the script.
 This is the default command.

-Command: `drupalup [update]`

 Options:

 * `<uri>` - Optional.
 Specify a single site to update.
 Must match a URI in the drupalup.sites.yml file.
 If omitted, all sites will be updated.
 * `--select, -s` - Optional.
-Only applies if `<uri>` is not supplied.
 Lists all available sites allowing the user to select one to be updated.
+Only works if `<uri>` is not supplied, otherwise ignored.
 * `--notify, -N` - Optional.
 Send an email notification on completion.
 Only needed if the always_notify config setting is false or omitted.
 * `--dry-run, -d` - perform a dry-run, meaning run all the updates, send a notification (if enabled), but perform git commits and pushes in dry-run mode and log the results.
 * `--skip-db-sync` - skip syncing the database(s) from production.
 This is useful if you need to re-run the update multiple times and the database was already synced the first time.

 ### Rollback Update

+Command: `drupalup rollback`

-Rolls back an update.
-This will reset the site back to the main branch, restore the database from the backup made and then run composer install to restore the composer libraries to their previous state.
+Rolls back updates for a single site.
+This will reset the site back to the main branch, restore the database from the backup and then run composer install to restore the composer libraries to their previous state.

 The purpose of this command is so you can test deployment of the updates prior to production deployment.
 It does not perform any git operations or send any email notifications.
 It only works if the site was updated already by the update command.

-Command: `drupalup rollback`

 Options: